FAQs

 We aim to give you a decision within 12 weeks of receiving all the information we need, this includes your application and all supporting documents.

-If we think your application fits one of our Funds but it will take more than 12 weeks to make a decision, we will contact you.
+If we think a decision on your application will take more than 12 weeks, we will contact you.

 How likely are we to be successful in getting funding?